sternmotor/borgserver/features.md

 repositories, to run append-only repositories and to have more admin accounts.
 Multi-user accounts may be added or removed without restarting the container.

-Each repository is represented by a user account.
+Each repository is represented by a "repository user" account.
 A repository may be named like a host fqdn or docker-compose project.
 In each repository, several docker-compose services may be stored as borg archives.

+Multiple users may be allowed to push to a single repository.
 The idea is that on docker hosts, root runs backups of all containers but stores these in repositories independent of the docker host they live on by the time the backup is done.

-Multiple users may be allowed to push to a single repository - for example multiple docker hosts can backup up the same container depending where this container currently lives.

 User accounts are automatically created at container startup or by running `update-borgusers` inside the container.
 Repository management is based on